The Inward Investment and International Taxation Review: Netherlands

 Moreover, the tax treaties concluded by the Netherlands typically protect against discriminatory taxation by any state other than the resident state of the taxpayer.
 Most bilateral tax treaties concluded by the Netherlands provide for a reduction of dividend withholding tax (down to 5 or even zero per cent).

-As an OECD member state, the Netherlands has ratified the Multilateral Convention to Implement Treaty Related Measures to Prevent BEPS, more commonly known as the MLI.
+As an OECD Member State, the Netherlands has ratified the Multilateral Convention to Implement Treaty Related Measures to Prevent BEPS (MLI).
 As of 1 January 2020, most of the Dutch bilateral treaties have been changed by the MLI (subject to reciprocity) to include the (mostly anti-abuse) measures introduced by the MLI.
 The Netherlands endorsed many MLI features, including mandatory and binding arbitration if the contracting jurisdictions do not reach a mutual agreement.
-The main anti treaty-abuse rule elected by the Netherlands is the principal purposes test (PPT).
+The main anti treaty-abuse rule elected by the Netherlands is the principal purposes test.

 iv Taxation on receipt

 Dividends, interest and royalties received by resident companies are generally included in the taxpayer's tax base with the exception of dividend distributions that qualify under the participation exemption regime (see Section V.i).

 Moreover, given the extensive tax treaty network, Dutch-resident companies can generally avoid double taxation on foreign-sourced income by claiming relief in respect of incoming dividends, interest and royalties.
 If no tax treaty is available, relief from double taxation is usually provided under the Dutch unilateral rules for the avoidance of double taxation.

 The Netherlands does not have debt-to-equity rules or similar anti-interest stripping provisions.